ollo69/ha_tuya_custom/README.md

 ```
 tuya_custom:
   devices_config:
-    - device_name: <Name of your device> # this is mandatory with at least one of the other keys
+    - device_name: <Friendly Name of your device in HA> # this is mandatory with at least one of the other keys
       support_color: true # true or false, force color support for device
 ```